kfrlib/kfr/docs/docs/getting-started/clang.md

 # Building KFR with Clang

-Clang is the recommended compiler for KFR.
-It provides the best-supported path for the DFT module and is the compiler used by KFR's Linux and Windows CI builds.
+Since KFR 7.1, KFR supports Clang, GCC, and MSVC.
+Clang is recommended when maximum performance is required, particularly for DFT and other complex algorithms; MSVC builds may provide lower performance for these workloads.
-KFR requires a compiler with C++20 support; Clang 11 or newer is supported.
+KFR requires a compiler with C++20 support; Clang 12 or newer is supported.

 This page explains how to install Clang and make CMake select it reliably.
 For complete KFR build, installation, and integration instructions, see